Treatment for shingles

 People seeking the shingles vaccine have two options: Shingrix and Zostavax.

-In the United States, Shingrix was approved by the Food and Drug Administration (FDA) in 2017 and is preferred over Zostavax.
+The Food and Drug Administration (FDA) in the United States approved Shingrix in 2017 and recommends it over Zostavax.
 Studies suggest that Shingrix protects shingles for more than five years.
 Shingrix is a non-live vaccine made up of a viral component.
-It is prescribed in two shots, with a two to six months gap between them.
+It is prescribed in two shots, with a two- to six-month gap between them.

 Shingrix is approved and recommended for people 50 years of age and older, including those who have received Zostavax in the past or have had shingles.